Getting Started

 dotnet add package NServiceBus

 At its core, NServiceBus works by routing messages between endpoints.
-Messages are plain C# classes that contain meaningful data for the business process that is being modeled.
+Messages are plain C# classes that contain meaningful data for the business process being modeled.

 public class ProcessOrder